Return to home

 Buying with someone?
 If this is the case, you count the years of whoever has been a public sector tenant the longest.

-How to work out the discount?
+How to work out your discount?

 Selling a Right to Buy home